ryrobotics/air_bumper/README.md

-# air_bumper
+# Air Bumper: A Collision Detection and Reaction Framework for Autonomous MAV Navigation
-Air Bumper: A Collision Detection and Reaction Framework for Autonomous MAV Navigation
+Code will be released soon.